midaz/langchain-ce-app/README.md

 - Make sure your dataset (`langchain_issues_dataset.csv`) includes both the issue description and URL for each example.
 - All evaluation results and experiment comparisons are available in the LangSmith UI.
 - You can add or modify evaluators in `eval.py` as needed for your use case.
+- The system uses GPT-4 for evaluation to ensure high-quality assessments.